evanmarshall-dev/software-engineering-bootcamp/unit-1/projects/trivia-game/README.md

 ## How to Play

 1. **Start the Game**: Open the `index.html` file in your web browser.
-2. **Player 1's Turn**: Player 1 will be presented with 5 trivia questions, one at a time.
-After selecting an answer for each question, the game will store the response.
+2. **Player Turn**: Player will be presented with 10 trivia questions (multi-choice), one at a time.
+After selecting an answer for each question, the game will store the response and move onto next question.
-3. **Player 2's Turn**: Once Player 1 has finished, Player 2 will be prompted to answer the _same_ 5 questions.
-4. **Scoring**: The score is tallied for each player as they answer the questions.
+3. **Scoring**: The score is tallied for each answer and presented at the end.
-5. **Winner Announcement**: After both players have submitted their answers, the game will display a final results screen with an animation, announcing the winner and showing both players' final scores.
+4. **Winner Announcement**: After player has submitted their answers, the game will display a final results screen with an animation, announcing the winner and showing final scores.
-6. **Answer Review**: Players can view an answer sheet that details which questions they got right and wrong.
+5. **Answer Review**: Player can view an answer sheet that details which questions they got right and wrong.

 ---